clugen/CluGen.jl/docs/src/theory.md

 3. ``^*``Determine cluster centers.
 4. ``^*``Determine lengths of cluster-supporting lines.
 5. ``^*``Determine angles between ``\mathbf{d}`` and cluster-supporting lines.
-6. ``^*``Determine direction of cluster-supporting lines.
+6. For each cluster:
-7. For each cluster:
+   1. ``^*``Determine direction of the cluster-supporting line.
-   1. ``^*``Determine distance of point projections from the center of the cluster-supporting line.
+   2. ``^*``Determine distance of point projections from the center of the cluster-supporting line.
-   2. Determine coordinates of point projections on the cluster-supporting line.
+   3. Determine coordinates of point projections on the cluster-supporting line.
-   3. ``^*``Determine points from their projections on the cluster-supporting line.
+   4. ``^*``Determine points from their projections on the cluster-supporting line.

 Figure 1 provides a stylized overview of the algorithm's steps.